mAAdhaTTah/frontend/content/posts/nathaniel-borenstein-destroy-baghdad.md

 ---
-title: “It should be noted that no ethically-trained so...
+title: It should be noted that no ethically-trained so...
 publishedAt: '2018-02-05T03:34:30.000Z'
 updatedAt: '2019-07-21T02:00:02.000Z'
 status: publish